TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

 ```
 Enter new password:
 Enter it again:
-yugabyte=#
+ZNbase=#
 ```

-5. Stop the YugabyteDB cluster.
+5. Stop the ZNbaseDB cluster.

 6. Remove the MD5 rules from the `--ysql_hba_conf_csv` flag.